harbaum/Pacman-TangNano9k/m0sdock_usb_joystick/README.md

 ...
 ```

-Also a ACM port should have been created for this device as e.g.
+Also an ACM port should have been created for this device as e.g.
-reported in the kernel logs visible with e.g. ```dmesg```:
+reported in the kernel logs visible with ```dmesg```:

 ```
 usb 2-1.7.3.3: new high-speed USB device number 9 using ehci-pci